Pop quiz! Which one of these do home sellers find most stressful?

 But a lot of them don’t because they don’t have the money to do so.

-You want to know why replacing certain things before selling your house can pay off?
+Do you want to know why replacing certain things pay off when getting ready?

 They’re financing the rest.